 How do students contact a Hearing Advisor?

 All students receive a list of trained Hearing Advisors at the time of their Administrative Hearing notice OR during the Pre-Hearing Meeting.
 Students should refer to that list or click below, to find the list of trained Hearing Advisors.
 Students should contact a Hearing Advisor by email or phone.
-OSCCR encourages students to contact the Hearing Advisor as soon as possible after the Pre-Hearing Meeting so they have time to schedule a meeting before the next deadline.
+OSCCR encourages students to contact the Hearing Advisor as soon as possible after the notice or Pre-Hearing Meeting so they have time to schedule a meeting before the next deadline.
 This timely contact gives students time to contact another Hearing Advisor if the first person contacted is unavailable.

 How should students prepare for a meeting with a Hearing Advisor?

 Students should bring their notice letter and/or all materials received in the Pre-Hearing Meeting to the initial meeting with a Hearing Advisor.
 This will help Hearing Advisors to answer questions and provide appropriate guidance.
 Students should also be prepared to honestly discuss the incident and the student’s level of involvement with the Hearing Advisor.
 Students should keep in mind that Hearing Advisors can give better guidance/consult and feedback with more information.
 Students should bring any additional materials or information to future meetings with a Hearing Advisor.